progyadeep/php-site-search/README.md

 Just put the relative URLs of the files that you do not want to appear in the search results (one per line) in the file **`ignore`**.
 You can also omit an entire folder by putting its relative URL.

 # Code quality & intended usage
 The code is **not at all** optimized for large number of files.
 It's a simple script that you can implement on your personal blog.
 I wrote this code as a past time activity.
-It works for sure but is definitely not the best.
+It works for sure but is definitely not the best (Complexity: O(n<sup>3</sup>)).

 # License
 Use it as you want.
 Modifications are welcome.
 See license details in <a href="https://github.com/progyadeep/php-site-search/blob/master/LICENSE">LICENSE</a>.